-If you study Japanese, you should know that it includes several words or variants for a single thing.
+If you study the Japanese language, you should know that it includes several words or variants for a single thing.
 Many of these variations are related to culture, hierarchy, courtesy and formality.
 Today we are going to talk about gender language.
-The way in which men and women speak in the Japanese language also tends to change and vary.
+The way in which men and women speak the Japanese language also often changes and has its variations.

 If you study Japanese pronouns, you will find that there are different ways of speaking I and you separated by gender.
 There are also words, constructions and endings that are considered more masculine or more feminine.
 It is very noticeable that women speak very differently from men in Japan.